RalphAS/Pseudospectra.jl/README.md

 software, even if advised of the possibility of such damage.

 # Note on licensing
-The source files are under the BSD license, in accordance with derivation from EigTool, except for `xeigs.jl` which derives from Julialang code and is under an MIT license.
+Most of the package is under a BSD license, in accordance with derivation from EigTool.
+See individual source files for exceptions.